OmerTheProgrammer/space-shooter-project/README.md

-**this readme is under development - v1 without any substance and fixes, it's on the front page becouse I need to save it.**
+**this readme is under development, it's just a structure, no real info **

 Space Shooter Project 🚀
 Overview